relativitydev/relativity-trace-documentation/docs/administrator_guide/ingestion/ingestion_profiles.md

 ---

-## Ingestion Profiles
+## Ingestion Profile Fields

-Ingestion profiles are a store for configuration needed for going from a loadfile to a document in Relativity.
 Most fields have a default value that will not need to be changed except for advanced use cases.

-##### Ingestion Profile Fields

 `Name` - The name of the ingestion profile.